Semi-classical limit of quantum scattering states for the nonlinear Hartree equation: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referees for their careful review and constructive comments, which helped improve the quality and clarity of this manuscript.
 The first author was supported by JSPS KAKENHI Grant Number 24KJ1338.
-The second author was supported by National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. RS-2023-00208824, No. RS-2023-00219980).
+The second author was supported by National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. RS-2023-00219980, No. RS-2026-25479401).